 How we use your data in Compass+

-It enables a school to track Gatsby Benchmark attainment at an individual student level within Compass+, to enable this tracking some student information is pulled from the school’s Management Information System (MIS) via a third-party integration platform.
+It enables a school to track Gatsby Benchmark attainment at an individual learner level within Compass+, to enable this tracking some learner information is pulled from the school’s Management Information System (MIS) via a third-party integration platform.
 The school approves the data set that is pulled from their MIS, and the school is in control of the flow of data between its MIS and the third-party platform.

 - Assess the school’s careers provision against the Gatsby Benchmarks

 - Track individual learners’ careers interests and intended destinations (what they plan to do after leaving school)

 - Track individual learners’ actual destinations (what learners do for 3 years after leaving the school)

 - Plan and track careers activities for individual learners

 - Input and store details of third-party organisations and contacts that can support the school with careers provision